zephir-lang/zephir-docs/en/exceptions.rst

         echo e->getMessage();
     }

-Zephir allows you to throw literals or static typed variables as they were the message of the exception:
+Zephir allows you to throw literals or static typed variables as if they were the message of the exception:

 .. code-block:: zephir